Mark70117/P5-1--NeighborhoodMapProject/README.md

 Between those two extremes, the app responds to the viewport dimensions and renders either a side by side view with map on right, or a top to bottom single column view with the map on the bottom.

 The map markers are clickable.
 When you click on a marker, it changes style from the default pin to a start.
-As description of the venue, as retieved from Foursquare is displayed.
+As description of the venue, as retrieved from Foursquare is displayed.

 ## Star Marker Description